atoid/DashBle/README.md

 Replace Ruuvitag with cheap and widely available ESP32 based board.
 Porting ECU communication to ESP32 should not be a big task.

+Other alternative is to use NRF51822 modules that have antenna and related components assembled on the module board.
+These modules can be directly programmed with OpenOCD and Raspberry PI just by wiring four GPIO pins.
+No modification to DashBle should be required.
+Flash Nordic softdevice S132 and DashBle application and it shuold work.

 ## Images

 ![Interface schematic](images/schema.png?raw=true "Interface schematic")